PassbackAI

 What is PassbackAI?

-PassbackAI is a browser tool for giving a language model — Claude, ChatGPT, Cursor, Gemini — structured multi-point feedback on its last Markdown answer.
-You paste the answer, highlight every passage that needs work, attach a note per passage, and copy the whole set back out as one clean Markdown block.
+PassbackAI is the review-and-passback loop for AI drafts — it gives a language model (Claude, ChatGPT, Cursor, Gemini) structured multi-point feedback on its last Markdown answer.
+You paste the answer, mark every passage that needs work, attach a note per passage, and pass the whole set back as one clean Markdown block.
 The model maps each comment to its exact passage and applies all the edits in one round-trip.